Prodoxus weethumpi

 Prodoxus weethumpi is a moth of the family Prodoxidae.
 It is found in the United States in the south-western and north-eastern edges of the Mojave Desert in southern California and Nevada, north-western Arizona and south-western Utah.

 The wingspan is 8.75-10.6 mm for males and 9.2-13.6 mm for females.
-The forewings are uniform solid light tan.
-The hindwings are gray with a brown tinge along the front edge.
 Adults are on wing from March to early May.

-The larvae feed on Yucca brevifolia.
-They feed inside a superficial gallery in the thickening exocarp.
-This gallery also serves as the diapause and pupation site.
-Diapause can last at least two years, and likely much longer, before pupation and emergence.

-Etymology

-The species name is derived from wee thump of the Paiute language, meaning "ancient ones", alluding to the longevity of Yucca brevifolia.